2Delight/asd/README.md

 TODO: Add more description
 ### Features

-- Store configurations
+- Store and edit configurations
 - Validation of configuration
 - Edit configurations (?)
 - Run pipelines that are described in the configurations
-- **Execute multi-stage tasks:** users can decompose tasks into smaller parts and launch multi-staged piplines.
+- **Execute multi-stage tasks:** users can decompose tasks into smaller ones and launch multi-staged pipelines that have parts relying on each other.
-- **Logging status information:** possibility to watch logs to identify problems in cases of faults, track tests passing or adjusting stages for particular purposes.
+- **Logging status information:** possibility to see logs to identify problems in cases of faults, track tests passing or adjusting stages for particular purposes.
 - **VS Code extension:** launching piplines exactly from VS Code extension can help users not being distracted by visiting web site to track results, but have a quick visual demonstration.
 - **Web application:** for users who prefer using web version, platform can suggest user-friendly interface, where logs of each stage can be accessed, the website is completed with up-to-date technology Progressive Web Application.

-TODO: Look in more requirement-specific constraints
 ### Constraints

-- **Scalability**
-The system should support both horizontal and vertical scaling to handle more increasing workloads and a growing number of simultaneously running pipelines.

-- **Reliability**
-The service have to be accessible and functioning with a high level of availability (e.g., 99.9%), including failover strategies.

 - **Security**
-The system must provide secure access control to configurations, jobs and pipelines, including authentication, authorization and ensuring the security of job runners and other infrastructure components.
+The system must provide secure access to system data including configurations, results of jobs and pipelines.
+It will be achived via authentication, authorization and ensuring the security of job runners and other infrastructure components.
+Moreover, we embrace whitelist approach.

-- **Recoverability**
-The CI/CD platform must restore to a functional state after failures, including regular back ups of configurations, pipelines and jobs.
-After failing master node system should give master's rights to one of the slave nodes.
-After slave's disaster system should continue work correctly.

 - **Maintainability**
-The system should be easy to extend and update without a significant downtime or complete system restart.
+The system should be easy to extend with new features and integrations.
+It will be achieved with multilayered architectury approach of writing code.
+Also, every entity will have separate non-intersecting functionality which will make system more flexible.

 - **Usability**
- The platform should be accessible in VS Code and a Progressive Web App (PWA) served directly from a web site.
-The system interface should be easy to managing pipelines, configuring jobs and monitoring results.
+The platform must support multiple interfaces: VS Code extension and web UI.
+It lets user to operate efficiently.
+The UI must be friendly, so user with low experience of using CI/CD can navigate easily.
+The will also provide a web-editor with auto-completion hints.

-- **Consistency**
+- **Reliability**
-The system must guarantee that jobs and pipelines run consistently across different environments and runners.
-Pipeline management across multiple runners should be seamless and transparent.
+  - **Availability**: The service have to provide a high level of SLA (e. g.
+99.9%) and be reachable/available as much time as possible.
+  - **Recoverability**: The system must be able to restore to a functional state after failures within not longer period than.
+Regular back ups of configurations, results of pipelines and jobs must be provided, too.

-- **Traceability**
+- **Observability**
-The platfrom must provide linking between job runners and pipelines, including audit logs and tracking changes in configurations.
+For maintainers debug logging and tracing must be provided.
+For users, container logs should be provided

 ## Architecture